subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 ## When should I mark my new project as Online?

-You should mark your project as online When they are fully synced.
+You should mark your project as online when they are fully synced.

 ## Can the same Node Operator run 2 services on different platforms?